 Which Plants to Grow in Winter

 Not all plants thrive when temperatures drop, but with a little climate-savvy planning, you can enjoy a flourishing winter garden wherever you live.
-Below are options for both mild and harsher climates, with recommendations for gardeners from all regions:
+From frost-tolerant herbs to cold-loving vegetables and cheerful winter blooms, the key is choosing varieties that are naturally adapted to shorter days and cooler conditions.
+Below are reliable options for both mild and harsher climates, along with practical guidance to help your winter garden stay productive and beautiful.

 Hardy Herbs for Winter Gardening